worldline/vuejs-training/docs/views/README.md

 The newly created Vue project has the following folders and files:

 - `src`: the sources of your project
-- `public`: all the content that will be directly put at the root of the web server, without going through Webpack
+- `public`: all the static content that will be directly copied at the root of the web server
 - `package.json`: the NPM package information of the project (version, dependencies, scripts etc.)
 - `vue.config.js`: the configuration file for Vite on this project